lmorchard/blog.decafbad.com/_posts/2011-11-01-readerpocalypse.markdown

 But, things that Circles don't do include:

-* Let me follow Circles without the Circle-owner needing to manage membership - eg. Don't make me send a message saying "I am interested in your ideas and would like to subscribe to your newsletter".
+* Letting me follow Circles without the Circle-owner needing to manage membership - eg. Don't make me send a message saying "I am interested in your ideas and would like to subscribe to your newsletter".
 RSS doesn't work that way and it's better for it.

-* Let me and others filter for what gets sent to specific Circles - eg. I'm in both your "scifi" and "politics" circles, but just show me what you sent to your "scifi" circle.
+* Letting me and others filter for what gets sent to specific Circles
+  - eg. I'm in both your "scifi" and "politics" circles, but just show me what you sent to your "scifi" circle.

 Google Reader didn't have this to begin with, but what I'm looking for